Free Contractor Guide · No Email Required

 Is contractor insurance cheaper if I work residential vs commercial?

 Generally, yes.
-Residential contractor insurance premiums are typically 20–40% lower than commercial for the same trade class.
-This is because commercial projects involve higher limits requirements, stricter COI compliance, larger potential claims, and more complex liability exposure.
-However, the gap varies significantly by trade.
-A residential electrician might pay $1,200/year for GL while a commercial electrician pays $2,500.
-A residential roofer might pay $3,000 while a commercial roofer pays $6,000–$8,000.
+Residential contractor premiums tend to run meaningfully lower than commercial for the same trade class, because commercial projects involve higher limits requirements, stricter COI compliance, larger potential claims, and more complex liability exposure.
+The gap varies sharply by trade — a residential electrician’s program looks very different from a commercial electrician’s, and a residential roofer’s looks very different from a commercial roofer’s.
 Your actual premium depends more on your trade class, claims history, and payroll than on residential vs commercial alone.

 How do I know if my tools coverage is adequate?

 The only way to know is to inventory everything.
 Walk through your shop, your trucks, and every job site.
 List every tool, piece of equipment, and material with its current replacement cost — not what you paid for it, but what it would cost to replace today.
 Most contractors significantly underestimate their tools exposure.
-A fully equipped work truck alone can carry $10,000–$30,000 in tools.
-If your inland marine policy covers $5,000 and you lose $20,000 in tools to theft, you’re covering the $15,000 gap out of pocket.
+A fully equipped work truck alone can carry a five-figure tool inventory.
+If your inland marine limit is set well below your actual exposure, the difference comes out of pocket after a theft or fire.
 Update your inventory annually and adjust your limits to match.

 Do I need umbrella coverage if I already have GL limits of $1M/$2M?

 If you’re bidding on commercial projects, almost certainly yes.
 Many GC contracts require $2M/$4M or even $5M in total liability coverage.
-An umbrella policy sits on top of your GL, auto, and sometimes workers comp, providing additional limits at a fraction of the cost of increasing each underlying policy.
-A $1M umbrella typically costs $500–$1,500/year — far less than increasing your GL from $1M/$2M to $2M/$4M.
+An umbrella policy sits on top of your GL, auto, and sometimes workers comp, providing additional limits.
+Umbrella coverage is a small premium relative to the excess limit it adds — far less than increasing each underlying policy to the same total.
 Beyond contract requirements, umbrella coverage protects your business from catastrophic claims that exceed your primary policy limits.

 What documents do I need to get a contractor insurance quote?